 a) via the use of a plugin which sets up redirects from http to https.
 This is a quick and simple way to do it, however you usually have to leave the plugin in place or it could create mixed content errors if you remove it afterwards.
 Furthermore, having some redirects on your site is ok, but it can sometimes effect site performance and page rank.

 b) A more permanent (and better solution) is to manually edit the wordpress files or do a fresh re-install of your site using the https protocol.
 You will most likely need the help of a developer to sort this out for you.
-If you would like our assistance you can quickly and easily purchase this service through our website!
+If you would like our assistance please contact us.

 Here are some related articles you might find useful:

 - Do SSL Certificates Affect Search Rankings?
 (A Data Driven Answer…)

 Do you know that 68% of internet users believe that current laws for protecting their rights are not good enough?
 No wonder Google has taken a strict stance…

 - Is HTTPS Good for SEO